williamzhanshum/beyond_re/README.md

 ## Full CRUD for registered users
 <img src='https://videoapi-muybridge.vimeocdn.com/animated-thumbnails/image/015e0075-c9ce-4371-b785-a24e04cbcb16.gif?ClientID=vimeo-core-prod&Date=1674862329&Signature=12a8a5d97042c28e08853914b31b6117f85d05bb' width='600'/>

 Registered users have access to full CRUD features for their properties, tenants, and vendors.
 Registered users can create, edit and delete the properties, tenants, and vendors in their profile.
 They are able to update information that is related to what they need and they can also upload pictures.
+For example, users can edit whether a property is vacant or occupied; the changes with be visible in the overall properties view too.

 <a name='GoogleMapsApi'></a>
 ## Google Maps API